-The two day healthcare communications event in Doha, Qatar in March 27-28, 2020 will focus on
+The two day online healthcare communications event in November 20-21, 2020 will focus on

 experts to share best practices and recent research, and to discuss communication policies and

 standards.
 Participants will have the opportunity to attend a choice of four training workshops on priority topics for the region.
 The second day of the conference will consist of invited research paper presentations, panel discussions, and a keynote speech.

 As the health ecosystems of the Middle East and North Africa (MENA) region mature

 towards international best practices, the role of effective communication in improving patient